Public figures who have tested positive for coronavirus

 Elba said he took the test after discovering he had been exposed to someone with the disease.

 “Stay positive.
 Don’t freak out,” Elba, 47, said in a video accompanying the Twitter post.
-His wife, Sabrina, was seen in the background.

 Australia’s home affairs minister Peter Dutton said he had tested positive on March 13 and was admitted to hospital in the northeastern state of Queensland.